DiNoScore/DiNoScore/sheets.md

     - Adjust the gray handle so that all staff lines are legible.
     - A strong black/white contrast is good enough, you don't need to perform actual binarization.
 6. **Color correction 3:** The previous steps might have given you some transparent pixels.
 Make them white using "Layer → Transparency → Remove Alpha Channel".
+7. **Binarize:** You may already have an *almost*-monochrome image.
+Applying a Threshold filter will result in a much smaller file, at the cost of quality.
+It's up to you.
-7. **Scale down:** You probably don't need your sheets to be in 4k.
-With some generous JPEG compression (80% or so), you'll get sufficiently small file sizes.
-Calculate less than 1 MiB per page.
+8. **Scale down and save:** You probably don't need your sheets to be in 4k.
+Save the image as PNG, with an indexed palette.
+Aim for a few 100kiB per page.
+Don't include EXIF data and the thumbnail with the image, they won't be needed.

 ## Import the scans using the editor